sofiSerrano/soffia499/README.md

     *python
     *Mysql

-💜: I love reading.
-I am a fan of the series and comics.
+💜: I am a fan of the series and mangas.